Jokic scores 41, Nuggets beat Trail Blazers 111-106

 DENVER (AP) — Nikola Jokic had 41 points and Jamal Murray celebrated his 24th birthday by scoring 19 of his 24 in the fourth quarter to lead the Denver Nuggets over the Portland Trail Blazers 111-106 on Tuesday night.

 Damian Lillard had 20 of his 25 points in the second half and added 13 assists but it wasn’t enough for the Blazers, who were coming off a 32-point loss Monday night in Phoenix.
+They have dropped three straight after a six-game winning streak.

+“It’s frustrating just because we want to win games,” Lillard said.
+“It’s as high as you can get when you’re having success.
+Sometimes you come out on the losing side.
+We were playing at a high level for a long stretch of games.
+It’s not easy to sustain that level.”

 Lillard had only five points at halftime but the Blazers rallied from 12 down to tie it at the break behind Carmelo Anthony’s big second quarter.
 Anthony hit six of eight shots and two of his three 3-point attempts, scoring 16 of his 19 first-half points in the period.
 He finished with 24.